SwatiSharda/Solar-forecasting/README.md

 ```
 ## Preprocessing

-Each data file must correspond to an year.
-You can choose the training , testing and validation files.
+The data preprocessing has been applied to yearly data files of any location obtained from NREL website.
 Various averages are calculated over the data in the training files and subtracted from the original data, obtaining residuals which are encapsulate information relatively(relative to original data) independent of time based phenomenons like seasons, day and night etc. The model is trained on this data.
 The below command will perform pre-processing :-

 ```
 python DataSet/MakingData.py --csv_prefix <common-prefix-for-all-downloaded-data-files> --tar_dir <directory-to-store-new-data-files>\